- Paul’s Journey as a Student

 This is complemented by appreciating traditional Indian teachings such as the Upaniṣad, Bhagavad Gītā, Saṃkhyā Kārikā, Caraka Saṃhitā and other texts informing the application of Yoga practice and theory.

-The Professional Practitioner Yoga Teaching and Yoga Therapy Training choices cover:
+The current Personal and Professional Study and Training choices cover:

-- Level Three Three Year Practitioner Yoga Teaching and Yoga Therapy Training Programmes
+- The Practitioner Programme - Arts of Individual and Group Yoga Teaching and Yoga Therapy

-- Level Four Two Year Postgraduate Yoga Teaching and Yoga Therapy Training Programmes
+- The Postgraduate Programme - Arts of Individual and Group Yoga Teaching and Yoga Therapy

 Paul has had a long association with the British Wheel of Yoga, the leading National Governing Body for Yoga in England, in varying roles from County Representative in 1974 through to being the Treasurer and sitting on the National Executive Committee from 1976 to 1979.
 The cYs Yoga Teaching and Yoga Therapy Practitioner Programme Training qualification was fully accredited by the BWY in 1993 and the cYs Yoga Teaching and Yoga Therapy Further Studies Programme was fully accredited by the BWY in 2006.